 The final step is to create the scenario from the files we created so far.

-Instead of copying our SUMO-files this will generate all necessary files and move them into a Eclipse MOSAIC-conform folder structure:
+Instead of copying the SUMO-files, this will generate all necessary files and move them into an Eclipse MOSAIC-conform folder structure:

 └─ <working-directory>